- “Move ahead in time to when you have an accident.”

 As you gain awareness of your previous lives, you attain their memories, experiences, wisdom, and perspectives.
 As you access more of those facets of the soul, you encounter deep insights into patterns, lessons, talents, and purpose.
 Clarity unfolds.

-Remembering all of who you are is fundamental to personal growth, spiritual growth, and expanding consciousness.
+Remembering who you are is fundamental to personal and spiritual growth and to expanding consciousness.

 Ask yourself: